December 20, 2019

 To comply with the Children’s Internet Protection Act (CIPA), school districts are required to block inappropriate internet content on devices that are on campus.
+This is where content filtering software comes in and blocks access to all inappropriate web content for students.
 But as more and more technology makes its way into the classroom, URL- and reputation-based web filtering alone is no longer enough.

 Today, content filtering software have become more sophisticated so that schools can use their monitoring, reporting, and red flag alert features to identify early indicators of self-harm, cyberbullying, and school violence.